mejuri-inc/mejuri-challenge-fe/css-dev/README.md

 ## UI
 We don’t care what framework you use, it could be plain html, react, angular, css, sass, less, etc. Choose the one that is easiest for you.

 You will find attached to this a folder called assets.
-Inside you have an editable figma file, but if you don't have figma don’t worry, because you have the JPG for every size too.
+Inside you have an editable figma file (assets/editable.fig) , but if you don't have figma don’t worry, because you have the JPG (assets/page-desktop.jpg | tablet | mobile) for every size too.

 **Important details:**